philcryer/fak3r.com/README.md

 ## Clone

 Want to build on what I have?
 Go for it, it's how I got as far as I have.
-It's easy to do, either fork it, or just clone it:
+It's easy to do, either fork it by clicking the 'Fork' button above, or just clone it from the command line:

     git clone https://github.com/philcryer/fak3r.com.git

+Then clean out my posts, drafts:

     cd fak3r.com
     rm -rf _drafts/* _/posts/*

+And you should be all set.
+Feel free to contact me with any questions.

 ## License